August 6, 2018

 Aug 23, 2018

-Application Perspectives mode is not yet available on-prem.
+Application Perspectives mode is not yet available in On-Premises installations.